AlheydisGeiger/selfprojectingGrassmannian/README.md

 DOI: `10.1080/10586458.2023.2239282 <https://dx.doi.org/10.1080/10586458.2023.2239282>`_ ARXIV: https://arxiv.org/abs/2212.05910 CODE: https://github.com/sachihashimoto/self-dual

 ## Computations in magma
-The code for the computations in magma are stored in the directory magma_computations.
-The outputfiles are stored in the directory magma_output.
+The code for the computations in magma is stored in the directory `magma_computations/`.
+The outputfiles are stored in the directory `magma_output/`.
 The section on Code for Oscar.jl shows one possibility how to deal with these outputfiles.
-The inputfiles for the magma computations are stored in the directory nonbases.
+The inputfiles for the magma computations are stored in the directory `nonbases/`.

 ## Code for Oscar.jl
 The handling of the magma output was done using the open source computeralgebra research system Oscar, a package for the programming language julia.
-The following explains how to use the code in the directory code_for_OSCAR to obtain the tables and examples from the paper.
+The following explains how to use the code in the directory `code_for_OSCAR` to obtain the tables and examples from the paper.

 **Tables 2 and 3**
 These tables show the distribution of the dimension of the (self-projecting) realization spaces for matroids of rank k on n elements, for which the realization spaces were computed.
-The code is included in the file ``generating_tables.jl``.
+The code is included in the file `generating_tables.jl`.
 There are two functions, one for the dimensions of the realization spaces, in the article denoted by $\mathcal{R}$, and one for the dimensions of the self-projeting realization spaces $\mathcal{S}$; see Definition 4.8.

 The functions need to access the magma output files, stored in the magma directory of this gitHub repository.
 These files need to be downloaded in order to reproduce the tables.